radashi-org/radashi/README.md

   A fork of the renowned [`radash`](https://github.com/sodiray/radash) library by Ray Epps [@sodiray](https://github.com/sodiray).

 - **Why does this exist?**
   This fork aims to be a more consistently maintained version of the library, with bug fixes and improvements.

+- **Are my contributions welcome?**
+  Yes!
 Pull requests are encouraged, but please keep them small and focused.
-Sweeping changes are discouraged and won't be merged.
+Sweeping changes are discouraged and won't be merged (unless the rationale's been thoroughly discussed).

+  Please review [The ethos of Radashi](https://github.com/orgs/radashi-org/discussions/20) before submitting a pull request.

 - **Can I help you maintain this?**
   Yes!
 I'll add you as a contributor to the repository.
 You can review pull requests and even merge them.
 You can help with closing issues, too.
 Committing directly to the main branch is a privilege you can earn, as is publishing versions to NPM.
 [Apply here.](https://github.com/orgs/radashi-org/discussions/4)